Michael Eagar (cricketer)

-Michael Antony Eagar (20 March 1934 – 24 August 2019) was an English first-class cricketer.
+Michael Antony Eagar (20 March 1934 – 24 August 2019) was an English/Irish first-class cricketer.
 He played for Oxford University and Gloucestershire between 1956 and 1961.
+He also played cricket and hockey for Ireland.
+His father, Frederick Maitland Eagar (1896–1943) captained Ireland at hockey.

 Mike Eagar was educated at Rugby School and Worcester College, Oxford.
 His highest first-class score was 125 against Free Foresters in 1956 in his third first-class match.

-He became a teacher at Eton College.
+He became a teacher at Eton College and later at Shrewsbury School.
 His death was reported in The Times in August 2019.